 Being out and about is integral to life in this coastal town.
-Both residents and visitors to Newport Beach come out here to enjoy sun-kissed beaches, boating along the bay, two spectacular piers and walking or jogging on the Strand.
+Both residents and visitors to Newport Beach come out here to enjoy sun-kissed beaches, boating along the bay, two spectacular piers, and walking or jogging on the Strand.

 Pedestrian Accident Injuries

-How Long Will it Take?
+How Long Will a Pedestrian Accident Lawsuit Take?

-How long it takes to get a pedestrian accident case resolved in Newport Beach entirely depends on the facts of the case.
-Pedestrians with less severe injuries will often get the medical treatment and rehabilitative care they need and make a relatively quick recovery.
-Such cases can be completed within a few months after treating injuries and negotiating with insurance companies.
+How long it takes to get a pedestrian accident case resolved in Newport Beach will depend on the facts of the case.
+People with less severe injuries will often get the medical treatment and care they need and go on to make a quick recovery.

-The Worth of Your Case
+The Worth of Your Pedestrian Accident Case

 The worth or value of a pedestrian accident case often depends on the nature and extent of the victim’s injuries and the losses he or she has incurred as a result of the injuries – both economic and non-economic.
 Here are some of the elements that go into determining what your case will be worth:

-- Medical expenses, current and future costs
+- Medical expenses – current and future costs.

-- Time away from work
+- Time away from work.

-- Pain and suffering
+- Pain and suffering.

-- Mental anguish
+- Mental anguish.